w3c/ift-encoder/docs/experimental/compiler.md

-# Overview of Encoder Implementation
+# Overview of Compiler Implementation

 Author: Garret Rieger
 Date: Jun 20, 2025

 ## Overview

-The role of the IFT [encoder library](https://github.com/w3c/ift-encoder/blob/main/ift/encoder/encoder.h) and command line utility (font2ift) is to take an [encoder config](../../util/encoder_config.proto) and font, then generate an IFT font and associated patches based on the segmentations and settings specified in the config.
-This document describes how the encoder implementation in this library works.
+The compiler API and command line utility (font2ift) is a sub module in the overall IFT encoder.
+It's role is to take a [segmentation plan](../../util/segmentation_plan.proto) and font, then generate an IFT font and associated patches based on the segmentations and settings specified in the plan.
+This document describes how the compiler implementation in this library works.

-The encoder library is a low level process that just executes the provided encoder configuration.
-Most of the interesting encoding decisions (for example how to segment a font) are made upstream during the preparation of the configuration.
+The compiler library is a low level process that just executes the provided segmentation plan.
+Most of the interesting encoding decisions (for example how to segment a font, and how those segments are activated) are made upstream during the preparation of the plan.
-The encoder can be thought of as the compiler that takes the configuration and turns it into the actual IFT encoded font and patch bytes.

 ## Concepts

-Before diving into the details of the encoding process this section defines some concepts and terminology used in the description of the encoding process.
+Before diving into the details of the compilation process this section defines some concepts and terminology used in the description of the encoding process.

 ### Initial Subset